lkorinek/mlops-project/reports/README.md

 encapsulates both the training dataset and the training script.
 This approach guarantees consistency and reproducibility of the training process across various environments.

-For our project, we developed two Docker images: one for training and another for running hyperparameter sweeps.
+For our project, we developed thre Docker images: one for training and another for running hyperparameter sweeps and lastly one for the API.
 There are two ways to build the training Docker image:

 1. Using docker build: